Andrew Proud: Episcopal ministry

 Between 2007 and 2011, he was the area bishop for a new episcopal area (called the Horn of Africa, consisting of Ethiopia, Eritrea, Djibouti, Somaliland and Somalia) in the Episcopal Church in Jerusalem and the Middle East Diocese of Egypt (based in Addis Ababa).
 He was ordained and consecrated a bishop for that see in late April 2007, at St Matthew's Addis Ababa, by three president bishops of the church: Ghais Malik, retired Bishop of Egypt; Clive Handford, retiring Bishop in Cyprus; and Mouneer Anis, Bishop of Egypt and President Bishop-elect.

 On 17 January 2011, the British Government announced Proud's appointment as the Bishop of Reading, one of three suffragan/area bishops in the Diocese of Oxford.
 He was installed at Reading Minster on 16 April 2011.
 As Bishop of Reading, his official residence was in Tidmarsh, Berkshire.

 Proud retired on 1 May 2019.
 In retirement, he has been licensed an honorary assistant bishop in the Diocese of Peterborough since 2019.

-Personal life

-Proud is married to Janice and they have two adult children and five grandchildren.